 Project phase: Construction

-Infrastructure Planning and Facilities Building Services will design and install the interconnection of the solar power to the MSU electrical grid.
+- MSU will connect the electrical output of the solar arrays to the MSU electrical grid.

 Questions, comments, concerns?

 - Chris Barnes, construction represenative, email@example.com, (517) 355-1628

 - For more information visit: http://ipf.msu.edu/green/practices/solar-carport-initiative.html